WD3: Taming the Estimation Bias in Deep Reinforcement Learning: Introduction

 \section{Introduction}

-The goal of reinforcement learning (RL) is to learn good policies for sequential decision-making problems through optimizing the cumulative delayed reward signals.
-Combined with deep learning, a lot of achievements have been produced in a wide range of field such as playing Atari games \cite{DQN}, playing chess, go and shoji \cite{AlhpaGo}, \cite{b7}, beating human players in StarCraft \cite{Starcraft}, \cite{Five}, controlling robotic manipulation \cite{Cube}, playing cube \cite{b6} and so on.
-However, there still exist several severe issues that prevent deep reinforcement learning (DRL) from being applied to a wider range of tasks.
-One of the trickiest issues is the systematic estimation bias of value function in value-based reinforcement learning algorithms, such as Deep Q-networks \cite{Q-learning} and DDPG \cite{DDPG}.
+The goal of reinforcement learning (RL) is to learn good policies for sequential decision-making problems by optimizing the cumulative reward signals.
+Combined with deep learning (DL), a lot of achievements have been produced in a wide range of fields such as playing Atari games \citep{nature_dqn}, playing chess, Go and shoji \cite{alpha}, beating human players in StarCraft \cite{Starcraft}, controlling robotic manipulation \cite{SAC}, etc. However, there still exist several severe issues that prevent deep reinforcement learning (DRL) from being applied to a wider range of tasks.
+One of the trickiest issues is the systematic estimation bias of value function in value-based reinforcement learning algorithms, such as Deep Q-networks \cite{Q-learning}, DDPG \cite{ddpg}, and TD3 \cite{td3}.

-In a typical RL setting with discrete action space, the overestimation bias of value function has been well-studied.
-However, the study of the underestimation bias in continuous control tasks seems to be forgotten by researchers.
-In this paper, we focus on the problem of underestimation of value functions in continuous action space.
-We first discuss the overestimation of value functions, and then we theoretically prove that taking the minimum value of a pair of critics would lead to underestimation bias when solving the overestimation bias of value function, and then we verify our hypothesis with experiments.